• Skip to primary navigation

 This post may contain affiliate links.
 I will make a small commission if you make a purchase through one of these links, at no extra cost to you.

 You’re at the intersection of stale bread and gourmet cooking.
 I’m serious!
-Take that bread getting stale on the counter and turn it into homemade breadcrumbs.
+Take that bread getting stale on the counter and make breadcrumbs from bread.
 You’ll be on your way to dinners of delicious meatloaf, meatballs, stuffed chicken, eggplant parm, chicken tenders, and beyond.

-There’s no need to buy breadcrumbs from the grocery store when you can basically make them for free (accounting for the hardened bread that otherwise would have been tossed in the garbage).
+There’s no need to buy them from the grocery store when making breadcrumbs from bread is basically free (accounting for the hardened bread that otherwise would have been tossed in the garbage).

 One time making breadcrumbs was all it took to become a regular recipe for me.
 It’s a pantry staple that’s just too easy to make on your own!
 And I’m a sucker for homemade pantry staples.
 We’re going to cover both plain and seasoned breadcrumbs so that you have options.
 I like options.